ARSekkat/OmniScape/README.md

 ### CARLA simulator

 ### GTA V
 __1.__ A sequence of fisheye stereo images, divided on subsequences where is shown the depth map then the semantic segmentation.
-The cameras are placed on the chassis of a motorcycle, one is positioned on the right side of the  motorcycle and the other one on the left side.
+The cameras are placed on the two front sides of a motorcycle.
 [![](https://img.youtube.com/vi/1mCME0B03jw/0.jpg)](https://www.youtube.com/watch?v=1mCME0B03jw)

 __2.__ A sequence of catadioptric stereo images, divided on subsequences where is shown the depth map then the semantic segmentation.
 The cameras are placed on the roof of a car, positioned one above the other.